Raising Chickens (the Pet That Pays for Itself)

 One pet, however, that is comparatively inexpensive to purchase as well as in its ongoing care is the humble chicken (foul, poultry, chook depending where you come from).
 Prices can vary depending on whether you purchase day-old chicks, point of lay pullets, or roosters and whether you buy them from a produce store or breeder.
 The particular breed itself can also be a determining factor.

-Eight Essential Tips for Raising Chickens
+Eight Essential Tips for Buying and Raising Chickens

 - Join local “Buy, Swap and Sell” groups on Facebook and monitor those and also newspaper classifieds for “Poultry for Sale or Giveaway.”
 I managed to purchase ten x four day old chickens for $2.00 each, and a month later saw an advertisement for “Assorted Poultry to Giveaway."